-- 7.9.1 Prima facie deadline.
-The prima facie deadline for the completion of work in a course is the last day of the examination week for the trimester in which the course is taken. - 7.9.2 Extensions.
+7.9.1 Prima facie deadline.

+The prima facie deadline for the completion of work in a course is the last day of the examination week for the trimester in which the course is taken.

+7.9.2 Extensions.

 Professors may grant extensions either to the class as a whole or to individual students, allowing them to submit work by a specified date after the prima facie deadline.
-Class extensions should have a deadline within the next trimester; individual extensions should normally not extend into the next academic year (see 7.9.3).
-A record should be kept of extensions that have been granted, in the form either of the course syllabus itself (for the class as a whole) or of written permission (for individual students).
-Professors may not grant extensions beyond the absolute deadline (see 7.9.4).
+Class extensions should have a deadline within the next trimester; individual extensions cannot be granted beyond the end of the academic year (i.e., beyond the end of August).
+Professors should keep a record of extensions that have been granted, in the form either of the course syllabus itself (for the class as a whole) or of written permission (for individual students).
 When a student has not completed requirements by the end of the examination week and an extension has been granted, the temporary non-grade course report SDF ("standing deferred") is assigned.
 If the student completes coursework before the deadline set by the professor, the grade SDF will be changed to a letter and number grade.
-If the student does not complete the work by the deadline set by the professor and no further extension is granted, the professor will assign and submit a final grade (numerical or letter, including FZ) or, if circumstances warrant, a permanent incomplete (INC). - 7.9.3 Course registration with multiple SDFs.
-If at the time of course registration in the first trimester of the student's second academic year, or in any subsequent trimester, the student carries SDFs in two courses, the student may register for no more than two new courses.
-If the student carries SDFs in three courses, the student may register in no more than one new course.
-If the student carries SDFs in more than three courses, the student may register in no new courses.
-A student who registers at the beginning of the academic year for courses in the spring trimester will be required to drop courses which are excess according to this regulation, if SDFs have not been completed in the fall trimester.
-Compliance with this regulation does not necessarily affect the student's full-time status.
+If the student does not complete the work by the deadline set by the professor and no further extension is granted, the professor will assign and submit a final grade (numerical or letter, including FZ) or, if circumstances warrant, will recommend a permanent incomplete (INC).